Define Variable-Size Data for Code Generation

 function [X,Y] = dim_singleton_vects(u) %#codegen Y = ones(1,3); X = [1 4]; coder.varsize('Y','X'); if (u > 0) Y = [Y u]; else X = [X u]; end

 You can override this behavior by using

 function Y = dim_singleton_vary(u) %#codegen Y = [1 2]; coder.varsize('Y', [1 10], [1 1]); if (u > 0) Y = [Y Y+u]; else Y = [Y Y*u]; end

 In this example, the third argument of

-is a vector of ones, indicating that each dimension of
+vector of ones, indicating that each dimension of

-varies in size.
+Y varies in

 Define Variable-Size Structure Fields

 To define structure fields as variable-size arrays, use a colon